OfekZini/IR-Project/README.md

 # Information Retrieval Project

-hello everyone!
+hello everyone! \
-as part of our infromation retrievel course, we were asked to write a working search engine for the entire English wikipedia corpus.
+As part of our infromation retrievel course, we were asked to write a working search engine for the entire English wikipedia corpus.

 ### Engine Structure